NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-NEEA Residential Building Stock Assessment, 2012; Nettleton, G.; Edwards, J. (2012).
+- \NEEA Residential Building Stock Assessment, 2012

+- \Nettleton, G.

+- \Edwards, J. (2012).
 Data Collection-Data Characterization Summary, NorthernSTAR Building America Partnership, Building Technologies Program.
-Washington, D.C.: U.S. Department of Energy, as described in Roberts et al., 'Assessment of the U.S. Department of Energy's Home Energy Score Tool', 2012, and Merket 'Building America Field Data Repository', Webinar, 2014; Derived from Home Innovation Research Labs 1982-2007 Data
+Washington, D.C.: U.S. Department of Energy, as described in Roberts et al., 'Assessment of the U.S. Department of Energy's Home Energy Score Tool', 2012, and Merket 'Building America Field Data Repository', Webinar, 2014

+- \Derived from Home Innovation Research Labs 1982-2007 Data

 Assumption
 **********

-Vented Attic has the same distribution as Unvented Attic; CRHI is a copy of CR09; CRAK is a copy of CR02
+- \Vented Attic has the same distribution as Unvented Attic

+- \CRHI is a copy of CR09

+- \CRAK is a copy of CR02

 Arguments
 *********